blackflux/js-gardener/README.md

 [![Gardener](https://github.com/simlu/js-gardener/blob/master/assets/badge.svg)](https://github.com/simlu/js-gardener)
 [![Gitter](https://github.com/simlu/js-gardener/blob/master/assets/icons/gitter.svg)](https://gitter.im/simlu/js-gardener)

-Minimizes package setup and maintenance complexity, so you can focus on writing code.
+Enforces highest code quality and minimizes package setup and maintenance complexity - so you can focus on writing code.
 Highly recommended if you are getting started with a new package and extremely useful if you are maintaining multiple packages.

 ## What it does